NodeFactoryIo/nf-web/site/content/careers/backend-engineer.md

 * 1+ years of experience in working with JavaScript and Node.js
 * knowledge of modern JavaScript (ES6+) and TypeScript
 * advanced knowledge of Git
-* self-organisation & researching ability
+* self-organization & researching ability
-* to be pro-active member of our team
+* to be a pro-active member of our team

 If this sounds interesting to you, we are expecting your application!
 Contact us at info@nodefactory.io.